Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Finite Automata.md

 ### Final States: $F = \{\{ q_0, q_2 \}\}$
 # Thompsons Construction Algorithm
 - A systematic method for inducing a NFA from a [[Regular Expressions|regular expression]], the resulting NFA accepts exactly the same language as described by [[Regular Expressions|regular expression]].
-- It is a fundamental feature of lexical analysis and compiler
+- It is a fundamental feature of lexical analysis and compiler design; where regular expressions are transformed into finite automata for token recognition.
+## How it works
+- Every